 Of course it is not absolutely necessary to use a grinder to establish the primary bevel, you can use sandpaper or sharpening stones of some description.

 A note of caution on using mechanical grinders: the hardness of steel can be permanently reduced at surprising low temperatures, so you need to be careful not to overheat the blade else you might effect its ability to keep an edge.

-A variation on the theme described above involves grinding the primary bevel at 30 degrees using a grinding wheel.
-Because the bevel takes on the shape of the wheel you will end up with a convenient hollow on the bevel between the toe and the heel, and these two thin edges on either side of the hollow form a useful reference surface that help set the iron at exactly the intended angle for your honing work.
+As explained in the old woodworking books above, when you grind the bevel on a grinding wheel the bevel takes on the shape of the wheel and you will end up with a convenient hollow on the bevel.
+If you grind at around 30° then the two thin edges on either side of the hollow form a useful reference surface that helps set the iron at the intended angle for your honing work.
 As with the method above, if you regrind frequently your time spent honing will be reduced as you will need to only remove metal from the very toe and heel of the bevel.